KCCG/wrangling-genomics/_episodes/02-quality-control.md

 Now we can transfer our HTML files to our local computer using `scp`.

 ~~~
-$ scp dcuser@ec2-34-238-162-94.compute-1.amazonaws.com:~/dc_workshop/results/fastqc_untrimmed_reads/*.html ~/Desktop/fastqc_html
+$ scp username@dice01:/share/ScratchGeneral/username/course/results/fastqc_untrimmed_reads/*.html ~/Desktop/fastqc_html
 ~~~
 {: .bash}

-As a reminder, the first part
-of the command `dcuser@ec2-34-238-162-94.compute-1.amazonaws.com` is the address for your remote computer.
-Make sure you replace everything after `dcuser@` with your instance number (the one you used to log in).
+If you try this, then don't forget to swap "username" for your actual username.

 The second part starts with a `:` and then gives the absolute path of the files you want to transfer from your remote computer.
 Don't